-- All optimizations relying on lifetime-end pointer zap still apply. - Debugging techniques relying on lifetime-end pointer zap could still be used. - Zap-susceptible algorithms can freely use function calls and other C++ features promoting modularity, except that library functions expecting pointers as arguments and return values may not be safely used. @@@ Needs validation @@@
+- All optimizations relying on lifetime-end pointer zap still apply. - Debugging techniques relying on lifetime-end pointer zap could still be used.

-- Zap-susceptible algorithms cannot be expressed reasonably. - Existing code implementing zap-susceptible algorithms might fail due to optimizations relying on lifetime-end pointer zap. - Race conditions remain where a pointer is zapped just before being converted to an integer or just after being converted from an integer, so this is not a general solution. - The C++ standard does not yet provide the needed support for converting pointers to integers and back to avoid lifetime-end pointer zap. - Some implementations must still change given that some have been observed tracking pointer provenance across a conversion from pointer to integer and back (but perhaps this has already been fixed).
+- Zap-susceptible algorithms cannot be expressed reasonably.
+(However, converting pointers to integers might be a reasonable implementation strategy, as long as the integer nature of these pointers is completely hidden from the user.) - Existing code implementing zap-susceptible algorithms might fail due to optimizations relying on lifetime-end - Although zap-susceptible algorithms can use some function calls and other C++ features promoting modularity, library functions expecting pointers as arguments and return values may cannot be used safely.
+This situation is especially acute for functions whose arguments or return values comprise linked structure containing arbitrarily large numbers of pointers that are subject to lifetime-end zap. - Race conditions remain where a pointer is zapped just before being converted to an integer or just after being converted from an integer, so this is not a general solution. - The C++ standard does not yet provide the needed support for converting pointers to integers and back to avoid lifetime-end pointer zap. - Some implementations must still change given that some have been observed tracking pointer provenance across a conversion from pointer to integer and back (but perhaps this has already been fixed).